Current Travel Advice for Customers.Click here

 The Keg is an established eatery offering prime rib, escargot and seafood, with specialities like mushrooms Neptune, French onion soup and bacon-wrapped scallops, in a cozy, family-friendly setting.

 Located in the centre of town, vegetarians and non-vegetarians alike will be happy to know that Affinity Vegetarian Garden offers soups, spring rolls, satays and a large choice of Asian vegetarian dishes.
 Authentic Chinese dishes and a buffet option keep customers coming back for more.

 Where to stay

-Delta Winnipeg is a conveniently-located downtown hotel that has a rooftop outdoor pool, heated bathroom floors and large, comfortable rooms.
+Delta Hotels by Marriott Winnipeg is a conveniently-located downtown hotel that has a rooftop outdoor pool, heated bathroom floors and large, comfortable rooms.
 Flat-screen TVs and ample natural light with an ergonomic work area are featured in the well-appointed rooms.
 The Blaze Restaurant & Lounge at the Delta hotel serves breakfast, lunch and dinner and the Urban Bean offers Starbucks coffee, sandwiches and pastries for those on the go.

-Sandman Hotel Suites is located near the Winnipeg International Airport (YWG), and only 10 minutes from the downtown core.
+Sandman Hotel & Suites Winnipeg Airport is located near the Winnipeg International Airport (YWG), and only 10 minutes from the downtown core.
 An airport shuttle, on-site dining and a business centre create a soothing, carefree oasis for travellers before or after their visit to Winnipeg.
 Room features include tea and coffee-making facilities, premium bedding and free high-speed internet.
 The Chop Steakhouse and Bar serve lunch and dinner, and the 24-hour Denny’s Restaurant provides room service.
 There is an indoor pool and whirlpool and a fitness facility on site.